 Useful websites with information on the rights of people from abroad include:

-If you have any questions about your housing rights or your immigration status, try to get specialist advice.
+Try to get specialist advice if you have any questions about your housing rights or your immigration status.